uwx-node-modules/hansen-top-level-await/README.md

-# top-level-await (PoC)
+# safe-top-level-await (PoC)

-Allow using `await` at your code's top level.
+A safer, slightly more sane version of [robertklep/top-level-await](https://github.com/robertklep/top-level-await).
+Allows using `await` at your code's top level.
 Requires Node.js v7.6.0 or higher.

 Not this:
 ```